 When you visit the eye doctor for a checkup, you may be asked to read an eye chart.
 The chart measures your visual acuity, or sharpness of vision.
 If you don’t wear glasses or contacts, your eye doctor will use the results to find out whether you need them.
-If you already wear corrective lenses, the test results will tell your doctor if your glasses or contacts prescription needs to change.
+If you wear corrective lenses, the results will show if your prescription needs to change.

 A standard Snellen vision testing chart from the 1950s.

-The most commonly used eye chart is known as the Snellen chart.
-It usually shows 11 rows of capital letters.
+The Snellen chart usually shows 11 rows of capital letters.
 The first line has one very large letter.
 Each row after that has increasing numbers of letters that are smaller in size.

-You stand 20 feet away from the chart, and read from it without your glasses or contacts.
+You stand 20 feet away from the Snellen chart, and read from it without your glasses or contacts.
 You cover one eye and read out the smallest line of letters you can see.
-The test is done on each eye.
-In some offices, the chart is viewed using a mirror so the test can be done with less than 20 feet of space.
+Then you cover the other eye and do it again.
+In some offices, you view the chart through a mirror.
+This means the test can be done with less than 20 feet of space.
 The results are the same whether or not a mirror is used.

-If you have 20/20 vision, you are considered to have normal visual acuity.
+If you have 20/20 vision, you have normal visual acuity.

 The top number refers to the distance in feet that you stand from the chart.
-The bottom number indicates the distance at which a person with normal eyesight can read the same line you correctly read.
+The bottom number is the distance at which a person with normal sight can read the same line you correctly read.
 A person with 20/20 vision can see what an average person can see on an eye chart when they are standing 20 feet away.

 A travelling salesman's vision testing pocket card from the 1910s.

 Dutch eye doctor Hermann Snellen developed the Snellen eye chart in the 1860s.
-He was a colleague of Dr. Fransiscus Donders, who began diagnosing vision problems by asking people to look at a chart on a wall and tell him what they could see.
+He was a colleague of Dr. Franciscus Donders.
+Donders diagnosed vision problems by asking people to look at a chart on a wall and tell him what they could see.
 According to The New York Times, he asked Dr. Snellen to make the chart.

-Dr. Snellen also created a chart called the “Tumbling E” chart, which can be used by people who cannot read, or by young children who don’t know the alphabet.
-Instead of using different letters, the “Tumbling E” eye chart uses a capital letter E that faces in different directions.
-The eye doctor asks the person being tested to use their fingers to show the direction in which the “fingers” of the E are pointing.
+Dr. Snellen also created a chart called the “Tumbling E” eye chart.
+People who cannot read and young children who don’t know the alphabet can use it.
+Instead of using different letters, this chart uses a capital letter E that faces in different directions.
+The person being tested uses their fingers to show the direction in which the “fingers” of the E are pointing.